Rouxles/wca-regulations/Home.md

-# WCA Regulations Committee - Minutes Log

-Section with all Minutes Log from the WCA Regulations Committee meetings.

----

 ## 2019-09-03 WRC Meeting
 On September 3, 2019 at 15:00 UTC+0, the WCA Regulations Committee (the “WRC”) met for a regular meeting via Jitsi.
 The meeting was live streamed on YouTube.